jazz-community/work-item-command-line/README.md

     summary="New Item"
 ```

 Please note, that the server and the client require a policy file for the security manager.
 A Policy file `rmi_no.policy` is shipped with the download.
 Rename and modify the file to your requirements.
 To enable security Java requires to call the class with the additional vm argument `-Djava.security.policy=no.policy` where the policy file name must exist.
+The WCL shell scripts are prepared for the default values shown here.

 ## WorkItem attribute parameter and value examples